How Long Does iCloud Backup Take

 For this reason, it can be essential to turn on the iCloud backup option and make it run every week for the process to be faster.
 It can even be as quick as 10 minutes.

-Why it Seems That iCloud Backup Taking Forever?
+Why Is iCloud Backup Taking Forever?

 If your iCloud backup is taking forever, then it can be attributed to some conditions, such as:

-- Your Wi-Fi Internet connection is slow (the upload speed)
+• Your Wi-Fi Internet connection is slow (the upload speed)

-- Your iPhone or any other iOS device has hardware issues that may cause the data backup process to stop abruptly, such as little or no available storage space.
+• Your iPhone or any other iOS device has hardware issues that may cause the data backup process to stop abruptly, such as little or no available storage space.

 If your iCloud backup process is going slower than usual, you may take the following ways to try and fix the speed:

-How long does iCloud backup take?
 Try the above methods to see if they work or not.

 Why is iPhone iCloud backup taking so long?